King David Hotel bombing: British reactions

 In a visit made sometime before the attack, Field Marshal Lord Montgomery, soon to become Chief of the Imperial General Staff (CIGS), the professional head of the British Army, had told Lieutenant General Sir Evelyn Barker, the General Officer Commanding (GOC) of the British Forces in Palestine and Trans-Jordan, to emphasise to the British servicemen that they were facing a cruel, fanatical and cunning enemy, and there was no way of knowing who was friend and who foe.
 Since there were female terrorists as well, according to Montgomery, all fraternising with the local population would have to cease.
 Within a few minutes of the bombing, Barker translated this instruction into an order that "all Jewish places of entertainment, cafes, restaurants, shops and private dwellings" be out of bounds to all ranks.
 He concluded: "I appreciate that these measures will inflict some hardship on the troops, but I am certain that if my reasons are fully explained to them, they will understand their propriety and they will be punishing the Jews in a way the race dislikes as much as any, by striking at their pockets and showing our contempt of them."
 The future Israeli diplomat Abba Eban, then an officer in the British Army, leaked the order to the press.
 Barker's wording was interpreted as antisemitic and caused much outrage and bad publicity for the British.
 Barker was nearly dismissed from his position over the scandal, and only Montgomery's threat to resign if Barker was sacked saved him his job.

+In the aftermath of the attack, the Jewish neighborhoods of Jerusalem were placed under curfew for 16 days until 7 August.
+On 30 July, the British Army and Palestine Police launched Operation Shark, a cordon and search operation of the entire city of Tel Aviv and sections of Jaffa.
+The operation was carried out due to British military intelligence having incorrectly concluding that most or all of the bombers had come from Tel Aviv rather than Jerusalem.
+During the operation, the entire population was placed under curfew while buildings were searched and 102,000 people were screened, with hundreds arrested on suspicion of involvement in insurgent activity.
+Irgun leader Menachem Begin evaded the dragnet by hiding in a secret compartment of his home but Lehi leader Yitzhak Shamir was arrested and interned in Africa.
+Five arms caches were discovered during the operation.
+The British cabinet had also considered a massive arms search operation in Jewish settlements to disarm the Yishuv, imposing a collective fine of £500,000 on the Yishuv, and suspending legal Jewish immigration, but in the end decided to only approve the operation in Tel Aviv.
+The British cabinet also approved the release of a white paper titled Statement of Information Relating to Acts of Violence which presented evidence gathered by British intelligence that the Haganah was cooperating with the Irgun and Lehi and that this had the approval of the Jewish Agency leadership.